 Table of Contents

-A lot of people spend the winter riding around on UTVs or snowmobiles going across forest paths or ice fishing on frozen over lakes.
+A lot of people spend the winter riding around on UTVs or snowmobiles going across forest paths or ice fishing on frozen lakes.
 The latter can be dangerous if you are not aware of ice safety tips.
 If the ice is less than 5 inches thick, then it cannot hold the weight of a UTV.

 When in doubt, avoid the ice.
-If it is a large lake, then you will want to re-measure the ice thickness every one hundred and fifty feet so you will be aware if it is thinning in the direction of your travel.
+If it is a large lake, then you will want to re-measure the ice thickness every one hundred and fifty feet so you will be aware of it is thinning in the direction of your travel.
 Tracks can be useful when riding on ice.

 Preparing your UTV for snow and cold weather